moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi.md

 The following document outlines the process for integrating Power BI Desktop with DataOS.

 <aside class="callout">
-To integrate Power BI Service to publish the Power BI Reports, please refer to [this link](/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service/).
+  To integrate Power BI Service to publish the Power BI Reports, please refer to <a href="/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service">this link</a>.
 </aside>

 ## Prerequisites